tongalumina/bioc4010/README.md

 mentioned will be shared in the class, or through the Learning Management System (Brightspace).

 This course is offered to Students from Biology or Biochemistry background with minimal experience in computer science.

 If you are interested, you can take a look at my [journey](./History.md) of choosing the Bioinformatics dry lab platform.

+The material is released under Creative Commons [license](./LICENSE).
+You are welcome to adopt it to your course.
+I need to clean up the folders and codes, when I find some time to do it.
+Please send any comments to `ytong_AT_uwindor_DOT_ca`.

 Currently it contains five dry-lab sessions.
 The plan is to
 1. provide more details on the instructions;
 2. expand on the sessions.

 | Tutorial # | Content |
 | --- | --- |